kanpov/ImprovedFood/README.md

 ## What is this?

 This is the archive of ImprovedFood project (revision 2).
 The project contained unique crops, features, food realism, (future) worldgen changes.
+The repository will be archived on GitHub (no further commits, PRs, issues etc.) on 15th June.

 ## Why did the project get archived?